2021–22 NBA season: Play-in tournament

-Only the top six seeds in each conference advanced to the main rounds of the 2022 NBA playoffs, while the next four seeds participated in a Page playoff system tournament from April 12–15, 2022.
-The 7th place team hosted the 8th place team in the double-chance round needing to win one game to advance, with the winner clinching the 7th seed in the playoffs.
-The 9th place team hosted the 10th place team in the elimination round that requires two wins to advance, with the loser being eliminated from playoff contention.
-The loser in the double-chance round hosted the elimination round game winner, with the winner clinching the 8th seed and the loser being eliminated.
+Only the top six seeds in each conference after regular season advanced to the main rounds of the 2022 NBA playoffs, while the teams ranked 7th through 10th in each conference participated in a Page playoff system tournament from April 12–15, 2022, to determine 7th and 8th seeded teams in each conference making playoffs.
+To this end in each conference: 1) The 7th-place team hosted the 8th-place team in the double-chance round needing to win one game to advance, with the winner clinching the 7th seed in the playoffs.
+2) The 9th-place team hosted the 10th-place team in the elimination round that requires two wins to advance, with the loser being eliminated from playoff contention.
+3) The loser in the double-chance round hosted the elimination-round game winner, with the winner clinching the 8th seed and the loser being eliminated.